c3g/GenPipes_Docs/docs/source/get-started/using_gp.rst

 We see a single analysis that compares two replicates of `H1ESC` to two replicates of group `GM12878`.

-Let us now run this RNA-Sequencing analysis on *beluga* server at `Digital Research Alliance of Canada (DRAC) <https://alliancecan.ca/en>`_ (formerly Compute Canada) using the following command:
+Let us now run this RNA-Sequencing analysis on the *beluga* server at `Digital Research Alliance of Canada (DRAC) <https://alliancecan.ca/en>`_, formerly Compute Canada.
+Use the following command:

 ::